 There’s an interesting article on Doctoryourself.com website.
 I recommend reading it.
 However, if you’re too busy to read the entire article, here’s something to think about:

 “LAW: The quantity of a nutritional supplement that cures an illness indicates the patient’s degree of deficiency.
 It is therefore not a megadose of the vitamin, but rather a megadeficiency of the nutrient that we are dealing with.

 My Allergy Story

-I’ve suffered with hay fever for several decades.
-As a child my parents took me to get tested.
+I’ve suffered from hay fever for several decades.
+As a child, my parents took me to get tested.
 The test itself seemed worse than the allergy.
 I don’t know if they changed the way allergy testing is done now, but back then they pricked the inside of my forearms to place drops of known allergens.
 When I say pricked, I mean several rows totaling about 80 or so skin pricks.

 After the pricked forearms, I was given a smaller row of needles on my upper arm where they inserted allergens just below the skin.
 The liquid allergen would cause my skin to bubble.
 It was unsightly and uncomfortable.
 The final result of this rather barbaric test stated I was allergic to things I never had a reaction to and not allergic to things that caused me to go off the rails.
 In other words, the test was an epic and painful fail.

 Following the results of the test, the doctors came up with a method of treatment to help mitigate the symptoms.
 I went twice a week to the doctor’s office to receive allergy shots.
 In addition to the shots, they prescribed pills that served to reduce the reaction I had to the shots.
 So, I was taking shots for my allergies and pills for the allergy shots.
 Something was wrong here.